Milestone 01: The Perceptron (1958)

 What You’ll Build

-A single-layer perceptron for binary classification that demonstrates:
+A single-layer perceptron for binary classification that demonstrates the forward path before training enters the curriculum:

-1. The Problem — random weights produce random predictions (~50% accuracy)
+2. The Limitation — random weights produce random predictions (~50% accuracy)

 Input (features) --> Linear --> Sigmoid --> Output (0 or 1)